jeb2239/CINQ/docs/design_document.md

 C++ Integrated Query (CINQ, pronounced "sink") is a C++ implementation of Microsoft's Language Integrated Query (LINQ).
 We implemented most of LINQ's method syntax, using concepts to ensure that the user passes the correct types.
 Additionally, our syntax is much cleaner than other C++ LINQ implementations, since we use the `.` operator instead of `>>` to chain methods.

+We chose this project because it would allow us to use templates and concepts.
+These C++ features were introduced in class, but having never used them, we felt that we did not have enough familiarity.
+Through this project, we have become scarily good at weird templating tricks.

 ## Feature set

 ### LINQ methods implemented